FOLLOW US

 Protecting your belongings

 Be alert to petty theft in large towns, especially Bucharest.
-Thieves use distraction techniques and organised attacks by groups can happen.
+Thieves use distraction techniques and can carry out organised attacks in groups.
 Take care of your passport, money and personal belongings, particularly:

 • on public transport, especially to the airport